Lifestyle Inflation Calculator

 TFSA (Tax-Free Savings Account)TFSA Room: 2025 annual limit is $7,000

-A TFSA is a special account where your money grows completely tax-free – no tax on gains, no tax when you take it out.
+A TFSA is a special account where your money grows completely tax-free.
+No tax on gains, no tax when you take it out.
 If you've been eligible since 2009 and never contributed, your total cumulative room could be up to $95,000.
-Every dollar that grows inside a TFSA is completely tax-free – including withdrawals.
+Every dollar that grows inside a TFSA is completely tax-free, including withdrawals.

 📋